 Mitochondrial DNA (mtDNA) are the DNA sequences that can be used in species identification due to the unique features as it contains multiple copies of their genome and easy to extract form degraded specimens.
 Also, mtDNA is inherited maternally it does not undergo recombination (Avise et al., 1987). mtDNA have both conserved (12S and 16S rRNA genes) and variable regions (CO1, CO11, ND genes) which makes it suitable for various genetic studies.
-The CO1 gene is widely recognized as standard DNA barcode used to identify insect species.
+The CO1 gene is widely recognized as a standard DNA barcode used to identify insect species.
 Mitochondrial DNA is widely used as a molecular marker which helps in study of phylogeny in animals, due to its simple genomic structure (Kaur & Singh, 2020).
-Through sequence profiling, CO1is common target gene used in DNA barcoding that allows for rapid and accurate identification of species.
-CO1 has ability to assess genetic distance among species which shows the effectiveness of this gene is species identification (Naeem et al., 2020).
+Through sequence profiling, CO1is a common target gene used in DNA barcoding that allows for rapid and accurate identification of species.
+CO1 has the ability to assess genetic distance among species which shows the effectiveness of this gene is species identification (Naeem et al., 2020).
 This mitochondrial DNA molecule comprises 37 genes including 13 protein coding genes, 22 tRNA genes and 2 rRNA genes, also a control region or AT- rich region is present which is non-coding region(Wolstenholme, 1992); (Simon et al., 1994a).

 In this context, molecular markers have emerged as a powerful tool to supplement morphological data.
 Molecular techniques used in taxonomy, such as DNA barcoding, mitochondrial genes such as Cytochrome oxidase 1 (CO1) and ribosomal RNA genes (e.g., 16S, 28S) sequencing and phylogenetic studies, have proven effective tools for resolving problems in taxonomy, distinguish cryptic species, and constructing phylogenetic trees to better understand the evolutionary history of species.
 The first mitochondrial genome for Rhyparochromidae was described as: a complete mitochondrial genome of Panaorus albomaculatus (Scott, 1874).
 This mitochondrial genome is made up of 16,345 base pairs, also it contains the 37 genes along with control regions.
 Most of the control regions is made up of a large tandem repeat region, and these control regions form a completely different and new patterns that hasn’t been observed in other insects (T. Li et al., 2016a).
 In p. albomaculatus, Tandem repeat regions consist of 53 repeating sequences, this represents the highest number of tandem repeats that have been found in any other insect mitochondrial genomes.
 Rhyparochromus vulgaris and Rhyparochromus saturnius are distinguished by specific features that facilitate their identification.
-Rhyparochromus vulgaris is known as ground bug, has large and elongated body with long legs and a dark wing membrane.
+Rhyparochromus vulgaris is known as ground bug, has a large and elongated body with long legs and a dark wing membrane.
 Rhyparochromus saturnius, named as Palearctic seed bug, was first identified in North America on the basis of collections from 17 counties in California (Scudder, 2016) (Henry & Adamski, 1998b)

 Thomas J. Henry provides in depth analysis of biodiversity within the suborder Herteroptera, which is commonly known as true bugs.
-Their work offers overview of seven infraorders and 91 families, includes their morphological characters, ecological roles, and also discuss their role as plant feeders, predator, and indicator of environment health (Henry, 2017).
+Their work offers an overview of seven infraorders and 91 families, includes their morphological characters, ecological roles, and also discuss their role as plant feeders, predators, and indicators of environment health (Henry, 2017).
 Rhyparochromidae bugs can be identified by using the keys provided by Slater and Baranowski (1990).
 The paper reports Pseudopachybrachius vinctus as a new record for Arkansas and Oklahoma, representing the need for accurate identification methods in these states.
-Molecular methods provide in-depth understanding to the similarities and variations among species and even provide the evolutionary relationships (Chordas et al., 2017).
+Molecular methods provide an in-depth understanding to the similarities and variations among species and even provide the evolutionary relationships (Chordas et al., 2017).

 Traditional methods in Taxonomy of Rhyparochromidae